Story Time With My Grandmother: Chapter One

 “Well, that’s how the story goes.
 The cat was a bad friend and very sensitive.”

 “I can see that,” I muttered.
-I knew this story wasn’t going to make sense when I typed it out on my blog, but I still wanted to hear the rest, so I urged my moi-la-la to continue.
+I knew this story wasn’t going to make sense when I reread it later, but I still wanted to hear the rest, so I urged my moi-la-la to continue.

 “The girl looked for the cat everywhere, but she was nowhere in sight.
 And now there were no working matches, so no fire, and no dinner.
 Before her brother left he told her that she couldn’t open any of the 7 doors to go out, and there weren’t many houses nearby in the forest they lived in anyway.